 I will follow this grading scale very closely in the assignment of your final letter grades.
-Given that points are given for participation and there is extra credit available on the quizzes, the opportunities for grade "bumps" are already calculated in the course and will not be considered at the end of the semester.
+Given that points are given for participation, the opportunities for grade "bumps" are already calculated in the course and will not be considered at the end of the semester.